 When you know the ins and outs of the island’s transportation, it becomes really easy to find incredible things to do in Puerto Rico at any price point.
 Here’s what you should know:

 • Rental cars normally go for between $10 and $14 a day—totally doable for solo tours of Puerto Rico.
 Bookings can be made easily and affordably without hiring a Puerto Rico travel agent.
-Also, keep in mind that Puerto Rico is pretty small; a drive straight across Puerto Rico takes about 2 hours.
+Also, locals note that Puerto Rico is pretty small; a drive straight across Puerto Rico takes about 2 hours.
 All you need is a US driver’s license, and you’re good to hit the road.

 • Public shuttles and taxis are also safe to use, averaging just $5–$15 per trip.

 • Ferries run to Puerto Rico’s outer islands like Vieques and Culebra for about $2 per trip.
-Ferry timetables vary according to dates and weather, so make sure to chat with a local for up-to-date ferry information.
+Ferry timetables vary according to dates and weather, so benefit from local advice.
+Our trip planners can help provide up-to-date ferry information.

-• Since Puerto Rico is about the size of Connecticut, it’s much cheaper to rent a car than to fly cross-country.
+• Flights from San Juan to Vieques averages $175 and can cut your travel time by 25–30 minutes.
+Just keep in mind that since Puerto Rico is about the size of Connecticut, it’s much cheaper to rent a car than to fly cross-country.
 However, if you’re going to Puerto Rico’s outer islands and don’t want to take a ferry, flights are the best way to go.
-For example, a flight from San Juan to Vieques averages $175 and cuts your travel time by 25–30 minutes.

 Want amazing meals but don’t have someone to split the bill with?
-Have no fear—food in Puerto Rico is super easy on solo travel budgets.
+Have no fear—locals say that dining in Puerto Rico won't break your budget.

-• Predictably, food tends to be most expensive around Puerto Rico's most popular tourist attractions.
-For example, Condado, a luxurious neighborhood in San Juan, is home to five-star restaurants and $10 ice cream cones.
+• Avoid paying more around high traffic areas—meals tend to be most expensive around Puerto Rico's most popular tourist attractions.
+So, save money with local insights—our trip planners tell us that Condado, a luxurious neighborhood in San Juan, is home to five-star restaurants and $10 ice cream cones.
 You can get the same (if not even better) flavors in San Juan neighborhoods like Santurce, home to the Miramar Food Truck Park and $2 tacos.

 • Street food is safe to eat and packed with flavor.
-Try locally-favorite spots like La Ruta Lechon (“The Pork Highway”), a 3-mile stretch of highway in central Puerto Rico known for its mouth-watering (and super cheap) BBQ.
+Locals suggest trying locally-loved spots like La Ruta Lechon (“The Pork Highway”), a 3-mile stretch of highway in central Puerto Rico known for its mouth-watering (and super cheap) BBQ.

 • Puerto Rico’s bakeries are one of the island’s best-kept secrets.
-For under $3, you can get fresh-baked bread, pastries, and sandwiches almost anywhere on the island.
-We’d travel to San Juan just for Jose Enrique Bakery’s sweet bread.
+Locals say that under $3, you can get fresh-baked bread, pastries, and sandwiches.
+They recommend visitors travel to San Juan just for Jose Enrique Bakery’s sweet bread.

 The number one way to stay safe while sightseeing?
 Do your homework before you travel to Puerto Rico.
 By keeping up with the most recent Puerto Rico tourism updates, you’ll know exactly what to expect when it comes to important info like hurricane season.
 Here are the PR safety tips you’ll want to know:

-• Since Puerto Rico is a part of the US, solo American travelers have the same standards of safety as at home—in fact, Americans going to Puerto Rico don’t even need passports.
+• Puerto Rico is a part of the US, so solo American travelers should use the same standards of safety as at home.
+(Reminder: Americans going to Puerto Rico don’t even need passports.)

 • PR’s emergency number is 911, just the same as the mainland US.

 • Know which cities and towns are most welcoming to solo female travelers.
-Tips from women who actually live in Puerto Rico will take you a long way here, especially since they can recommend family-owned hotels or local lodgings that are safe and authentic.
+Many of our trip planners in Puerto Rico are women—they can recommend family-owned hotels or local lodgings that are safe and authentic.

-• While it’s annoying, cat-calling is best ignored.
+• Cat-calling is best ignored.
 Overall, cat-calling in Puerto Rico is no worse than anywhere else in the mainland US.

-• Avoid having belongings or valuables stolen by wearing cross-body purses, carrying minimal cash, and wearing minimal jewelry.
-Anything you would be devastated to lose is best left at home.
+• Avoid theft by wearing cross-body purses, carrying minimal cash, and wearing minimal jewelry.